Breach of Employment Contract in Durham NC

 Protecting Employee Rights

 You have rights…we protect them!
 As our client, you will be backed by the credentials, experience and strength to aggressively pursue compensation or a fair settlement in your breach of employment contract claim.
-For a free case evaluation, call the legal team of Glenn, Mills, Fisher & Mahoney, P.A. at (919) 683-2135.
+For a consultation, call the legal team of Glenn, Mills, Fisher & Mahoney, P.A. at (919) 683-2135.